yak32/glw_json/README.md

 To avoid hash maps with allocations, values should be serialized in alphabetical order.
-BTW, initial implementation with hash map was 2x times slower (for average sized json object with around 50 properties) With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort properties automatically.
+BTW, initial implementation with hash map was 2x times slower (for average sized json object with around 50 properties) To sort properties inside of serialize function - With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort properties automatically.

 ### Dependencies
  STL, c-runtime.